November 26

 • Documentation and quality control

-A certified language service provider: Our processes are structured, controlled and focussed on quality - not left to chance.
+This shows that a certified language service provider: Our processes are structured, controlled, and focused on quality – not left to chance.

-With the increasing use of MT (machine translation), the ISO 18587 developed.
+With the increasing use of MT (machine translation), ISO 18587 was developed.
 The standard describes requirements for:

 • the qualification of post-editors